jethrokuan/blog/content/posts/org_mode_workflow.md

 workflow I've tweaked over several years.
 It is a workflow that has constantly evolved to adapt to my varying needs.
 At the time of writing, I have completed 3478 todo items, and written over 29000 lines in my personal knowledge base.

-This workflow works wonders for me, and I hope that portions of it will inspire changes in yours.
+This is **not** going to be a tutorial about Emacs or Org-mode.
+Many years of trying to get people to use Emacs has taught me that teaching this is extremely difficult, especially for those with no intrinsic motivation.
+Those that have indeed picked it up have observed me use Emacs from afar, and deemed it worthy of their time.
+Emacs has an incredibly steep learning curve, but what you get in return is a tool that will pay dividends over the remainder of your lifetime.
+Know that the setup I have is not complex: it's no more than 500 lines of Emacs Lisp.
+I wish this were more applicable to non-Emacs users, but Org-mode is one-of-a-kind, and much of this would be impossible without it.
+I hope this series will inspire you to pick up Emacs and org-mode.

 1. [Part 1: Capturing]({{< relref "capturing_inbox" >}})